an energizing program for creative visionaries to breakup with overthinking & become THAT BITCH who boldly brings your art to life

 1) Twelve live teaching & group coaching calls (75–90 minutes each)

-Twice monthly, interactive workshops and “spotlight-style” coaching calls that shift how you show up to your art.
+These twice-monthly, interactive workshops and “spotlight-style” coaching calls will shift how you show up to your art.
 Where your edges, shadows, cringe, and brilliance all get witnessed and supported in real time.

 These sessions are hosted Sundays at 1 pm ET/ 10 am PT.